GeekFiftyFive/ObjectQuery/README.md

 ## Introduction

-ObjectQuery is a library to run queries against JavaScript objects, with the queries themselves being written as JavaScript objects.
-The aim of this is to make the syntax fairly intuitive, with as close to a 1:1 maaping with the structure of the original objects as possible.
+ObjectQuery is a library to run queries against arrays of JavaScript objects, with the queries themselves being written as JavaScript objects.
+The aim of this is to make the syntax fairly intuitive, with as close to a 1:1 mapping with the structure of the original objects as possible.

 ## Installing and Running